kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 The sample covers one resource on one cluster, and audit events record mutations rather than the live object set, so these numbers speak to what a write costs rather than directly to database size.
-The analyzer described in the Test Plan addresses both gaps.
+The scale test in the [Test Plan](#test-plan) measures database size directly and closes both gaps.

 ### Goals